manuelgegenhuber/demo/git-cheatsheet.md

 <br>

 <pre>git config --global push.default simple</pre>
-To set git push to the new behavior.
+To set git push to the new behavior (old matching).
 Only pushes the current branch to the corresponding remote branch that <code>git pull</code>
 uses to update the current branch.